Two People Injured in Mower County Crash - NewsBreak

 Two People Injured in Mower County Crash

 Racine, MN (KROC-AM News) - One woman and one teenager were injured in a two-vehicle crash in rural Mower County Saturday evening.
-The Minnesota State Patrol reports an...krocnews.com
+The Minnesota State Patrol reports an...therockofrochester.com

 Racine, MN (KROC-AM News) - One woman and one teenager were injured in a two-vehicle crash in rural Mower County Saturday evening.
-The Minnesota State Patrol reports an...krocnews.com
+The Minnesota State Patrol reports an...therockofrochester.com

 Comments / 0